How to Improve Team Collaboration with Video

 The role of video collaboration in all of this is to keep communication and teamwork personal.
 Seeing each other as we ask for help makes teams more empathetic and likely to assist.
 Video, GIFs, and other visuals can also make it easier to understand what’s needed.

 Think of IT.
 An email describing an issue that also includes a screen recording of what is happening can immediately bust through language barriers, where IT professionals and people in other departments may use different terms when discussing tasks or technologies.
 When we have a shared technology or need, video can be a universal language.
+So unless you’re using great SaaS onboarding email templates and providing in-depth detail in writing, video chat can be the best solution.
 The teaching moment is showing your team how to use video to do the screen grab or make a GIF or simply share their screen in a meeting to clarify.

 Look through your workflows to find other opportunities, some of which can be aided by video: